 Welcome to Phlebotomy Certification Class, your information resource for finding relevant information about getting a phlebotomy certification.
-This site was created to provide information about learning how to get a phlebotomy certification in your state as well as provide information about finding phlebotomy jobs, the requisite phlebotomy training and much more.
+This site was created to provide information about learning where to find training in your state as well as provide information about finding phlebotomy jobs and medical assisting lifestyle.

 Becoming a certified phlebotomist is an excellent decision.
 Not only can you pretty much work anywhere there is a hospital, medical center or laboratory, you get to work in a dynamic industry where you help people everyday.